bismuthfoundation/Roadmap/README.md

 ## Short-Term (0-3 months)
 Below is a list of activities, features and projects expected to be completed within 3 months:
 * Integrate better multi-address solution in wallet (actually load another .der-file manually - automate that and the handling inside the tabs)
-* Stats Page on web and wallet for wallet-servers and more)
+* Stats Page on web and wallet (for wallet-servers and more)
 * Complete Hypernodes implementation

 ## Mid-Term (3-6 Months)
 Below is a list of activities, features and projects expected to be completed within 3-6 months:
 * Decentralized file storage solution using Hypernodes
+* rework tokens-tab in wallet

 ## Long-Term (6+ Months)
 Below is a list of more long-term activities, features and projects expected to take longer than 6 months to complete: